 Concluding the diversion: Gottlieb?
 Amadeus?
 Both say "beloved of God."
 One in Wolfie's native tongue, one in Latin, close to the Italian, in which it is Amadeo, which, so I'm told, he also used in his most prolific correspondence.
 He even used a French form: Amédé!
 (That should be Amede with acute accents on the e's.)
 Italy was in vogue as a source of good music, culture, etc. (My thanks to an OpenOffice.Org Forum participant who corrected an inaccurate earlier version of this diversion!)

 A detail: In our example, the composer code in the composers table was in the field of that table's primary key.
-When you want to consult a table by a link through something like the composer code, that datum will often be in the table's primary key.
-If it isn't, I suspect that the field needs to be indexed... a story for another time!
+When you want to consult a table by a connection through something like the composer code, that datum will often be in the table's primary key.
+If it isn't, I suspect that the field may need to be indexed... a story for another time!

 ===

-As mentioned a moment ago, I accidentally wrote another tutorial covering almost the same ground as the one you are reading now.
+I accidentally wrote another tutorial covering almost the same ground as the one you are reading now.
 The one you are reading is probably better, but consider reading the other, just to double check your grasp of the material?
-It also ends slightly differently, using a report.
+It also ends slightly differently.

 PLEASE >>> Click here to visit editor's Sheepdog Software (tm) freeware, shareware pages <<< PLEASE